 Best Heavy Cream Substitutes for Sauce

-Tested ratios for perfect sauce every time
+Exact ratios + texture impact for perfect sauce

 Updated Feb 2026